RPGHacker/asar/README.md

 - Sublabels can now be multiple levels deep; ..Loop is a valid label name.
 - The base command now accepts base off, which makes it act like the code is at the current location again.
-- Parentheses are allowed at all places where math is expected.
 - incbin can now include parts of a file.
 Syntax: incbin "File name.bin":start-end, where start and end are hexadecimal numbers without $.
 Note that math is not allowed.
 An ending position of 0 will include the rest of the file.